holmesrichards/dac_ino/Build notes.md

 ## Full dac/ino

 ### Silkscreen error
-In version 1.3, the silkscreened values for R28 and R29 are reversed.
-R28 should be 100k and R29 should be 1M.
+In version 1.3, the silkscreened reference numbers R28 and R29 are reversed.
+R29 is the 1M between R28 and R30.
+Fixed in version 1.31.

 ### dac/ino build notes